DataDog/documentation/content/en/database_monitoring/setup_oracle/selfhosted.md

 : 19c, 21c

 Supported Agent versions
-: Please contact your Customer Success Manager to get agent installation directions for the beta.
+: For more information on the required Agent build, contact your Customer Success Manager.

 ## Grant the Agent access